lisp-mirror/eql5/my_app/README.txt

 Notes:

   [Windows]

+    Please note function

+      eql.ignoreIOStreams();

-    You need to make sure to never use printing to *standard-output*, as this would crash your GUI application (without a console).
+    in main.cpp, as printing to *standard-output* would crash your GUI application.
-    If you experience unexpected crashes of your EXE, add:

-      CONFIG += console

-    to your *.pro file, in order to see eventual console output.